arclabs561/subsume/docs/typst/subsumption.typ

 == Proof

 We prove that geometric containment implies logical subsumption.
-Under the uniform base measure on $[0,1]^d$, the containment probability is defined as:
+Under the uniform base measure on $[0,1]^d$, the containment probability measures the fraction of box $B$'s volume that lies within box $A$:

 $ P(B subset.eq A) = ("Vol"(A ∩ B))/("Vol"(B)) $

-This measures the fraction of box $B$'s volume that lies within box $A$.
+This is intuitive: if $B$ is completely inside $A$, then every point in $B$ is also in $A$, so the intersection volume equals $B$'s volume, giving probability 1.

 *Hard boxes:* When $B subset.eq A$ (geometric containment), we have $A ∩ B = B$ by definition of intersection.
 Therefore $"Vol"(A ∩ B) = "Vol"(B)$, which gives $P(B subset.eq A) = "Vol"(B)/"Vol"(B) = 1$.
 This establishes that geometric containment implies subsumption with probability 1.